firmanjml/Asus-X556UQK-Hackintosh-OC/README.md

 ⚠️ Realtek SD card reader

 ⚠️ VGA/HDMI (Audio + Video) Not tested (Anyone who has VGA or HDMI tested, please update me)

+❌ Hardware DRM not supported on Big Sur, but works on Catalina 10.5 based on WhateverGreen chart

 ❌ NVIDIA GeForce 940MX (Optimus - impossible to get working at the moment)